lortza/js_from_the_beginning/README.md

 - stores user city in browser localStorage
 - uses WeatherUnderground api
 - paints all UI elements at once
+- version 1 done with udemy class, version 2 done with mentor
 - run by opening index.html in the browser

 ### Regular Expressions